Access and Success Fund

 You must meet the following criteria to be considered for the Access & Success Fund 2023/24:

-- Belong to one or more key student groups
+• Belong to at least one key student group

 Our key student groups, as defined in our Access and Participation Plan, are:

-- Students from a Gypsy, Roma and Traveller community
+• Students from a minority ethnic background (including Gypsy, Roma and Traveller communities)

 The University’s Access and Participation Plan focuses on UK students and we are therefore unable to consider applications from international students.